Express and Star Archive

-Britain’s biggest regional newspaper The Express & Star established a project with local partners to digitise its photographic archive, dating back more than a century, preserving historic imagery for generations to come.
-The aim of the project was to create a free online archive, available to the community, ensuring the photographs were accessed by local people for many years to come.
+The aim of the project was to create a free online archive, available to the community, ensuring photographs dating back more than a century were accessed by local people for many years to come.
 The project was supported by Wolverhampton University and The Museums, Galleries and Archives of Wolverhampton.

 The results provided the information needed to develop a plan to effectively engage with target audiences and cost-effectively develop and grow awareness, engagement and participation.
 As the client was not a heritage delivery organisation, we supported and mentored the project team to ensure they had the confidence and knowledge to co-produce the Activity Plan.

 Exciting futures ahead

 So lovely to hear!
 We’ve got sessions available every week until the end of July but book quickly https://t.co/GCOBA4gQP3